garogers01/picoc/README.md

 have to do a little more work.
 You need to pre-define the structure so the function prototype can refer to it.

-In library_XXX.c you'll find a function called PlatformLibraryInit().
+In XXX/library.c you'll find a function called PlatformLibraryInit().
 This is called before the library prototypes are defined.
 Here's a quick way to define a complex number structure as if it was defined in an include file: